bdavidxyz/chirpy/_drafts/2024-02-05-why-is-rails-not-more-popular.md

 Ruby itself cause Rails not to be more widely adopted (I guess).

 ## Static types

-Despite massive, universal adoption of JavaScript, both inside frontend and backend, the community worked hard to find a way to be splitted apart : TypeScript.
+Despite massive, universal adoption of JavaScript, both inside frontend and backend, the web community worked hard to find a way to be splitted apart : TypeScript.
 (Am I sarcastic?)

 So it seems that having types is reassuring for most developers.
-I don't enjoy it much personnally, especially in the FrontEnd, but after all if the community likes it then "let it be".
+I don't enjoy it much personally, especially in the FrontEnd, but after all if the community likes it then "let it be".

-Rubyist don't chase types too much - despite the nice "Sorbet" attempt, classic Ruby remain not strongly typed, which newcomers may dislike.
+Rubyist don't chase types too much - despite the nice "Sorbet" attempt, classic Ruby remains not strongly typed, which newcomers may dislike.

-## Economical recession
+## Economic recession

 Probably the worst argument in the list, but still : there are less job in the IT market than before.